Mobility Aids for Seniors and Elderly

-Wheelchairs can maintain access to the home and increase quality of life by providing the elderly or disabled with greater mobility and independence.
-As people age the need for a wheelchair also increases.
+Wheelchairs can maintain access at home.
+It also increases quality of life by providing the elderly or disabled with greater mobility and independence.
+As people age, the need for a wheelchair also increases.
 Types of Wheelchairs include Attendant Wheelchairs, Self-propelled, Transit wheel chairs, Commode wheel chairs, Reclining wheelchairs, Bariatric wheelchairs and Powered wheelchairs

 Crutches are designed to be used in pairs and you need good co-ordination to use them correctly.
 Occasionally one crutch is used but this should only be done under the guidance of a physiotherapist.
 Types of crutches include elbow crutches, axilla crutches and forearm crutches with gutter armrest.